maxvonhippel/AttackerSynthesis/README.md

 ## Repository Structure

 This repository contains the tool `Korg` as well as various Promela models from our paper.
+The most important parts from the paper are marked with a :pushpin:.

 * `demo/` - contains models used for unit-testing the software, as well as our TCP model.
 	- `emptyFile` is an empty file used in unit-testing.